DataDog/documentation/content/en/partners/data-intake.md

 private: true
 ---

-You've laid the groundwork and it's time to start getting data into Datadog.
+You've laid the groundwork, and it's time to start getting data into Datadog.

 Initially, the objective of this phase should be to gather data to provide immediate value to you or your clients.
 However, in the long run, you should consider this an ongoing process where you constantly assess changes to your environment by asking the following questions:
 - Have you or your clients employed a new technology?